MatissDK/sveltekit-markdown-blog/src/posts/svelete-node-adapter.md

   npm i -D @sveltejs/adapter-node
 ```

-### After the installation, don't forget to update your package.json and remove @sveltejs/adapter-auto dependency from package.json file.
+After the installation, don't forget to update your package.json and remove @sveltejs/adapter-auto dependency from package.json file

 ```ts
 {